-Facebook is more than just a social networking platform; it's a system-wide powerhouse that now integrates with a myriad of other sites.
-With a Facebook account handy, you may sign up for and log in to Twitter, CNN and numerous other sites.
-Mind you, there are some risks to keep in mind, especially if privacy is a major concern for you.
+Facebook is more than just a social networking platform.
+It's a system-wide powerhouse that integrates with myriad other sites.
+With a Facebook account handy, you may sign up and log in to Twitter, CNN and numerous other sites.
+There are some risks to keep in mind, especially if privacy is a major concern for you.

 Signing Up for Facebook

-Once you have an account set up, you can sign in from the front page of the Facebook website.
-You'll just need to enter your e-mail address and the password you chose when you were signing up.
-As with most sites, you have the option to check a "Remember Me" box so that you don't have to enter your e-mail address and password every time you want to log in (and for those who are regular users of several social networking sites such as MySpace, LiveJournal and Facebook, that's a definite time saver!).
+Once you have an account set up, you can sign in from the front page of the Facebook website or the homepage of the mobile app.
+You will need to enter your email address and password you chose when you signed up.
+With many browsers, you have the option to check a "Remember Me" box so you don't have to enter your email address and password every time you want to log in.
+This can definitely be a time saver, but if your computer is accessed by more than one person, you may not want to do this.

 Signing In to Other Sites

 Many sites have simplified the process of creating an account by integrating with Facebook to create a "universal sign in."
 This allows you to log in with your Facebook account and avoid having to create a new login and password.
 Many sites like news websites, streaming sites like Hulu, retail and dating sites give you this option when first creating an account.
 All you need to do is choose the Facebook option and you will be logged in and an account is automatically set up for you by pulling your data from Facebook.
 You may need to add in additional data as required, for example, on LinkedIn you would need to fill out more information to make a complete profile page.

 Is Using Facebook to Log In To Other Sites a Good Idea?